 De Groot (1946/65) conducted a series of chess studies which conflicted with the assumption that skilled problem solvers must have superior information processing skills.
-He asked five grand masters & five skilled chess players to think aloud as they studied a chessboard and choose a move.
-If grand masters used such superior information processing they would be expected to make broader searches for their next move.
+He asked five grandmasters & five skilled chess players to think aloud as they studied a chessboard and choose a move.
+If grandmasters used such superior information processing they would be expected to make broader searches for their next move.
 Interestingly, evidence illustrated there was no qualitative difference between the expert and novice.
-The difference between the two groups was unremarkable - the grand masters simply made the better moves.
+The difference between the two groups was unremarkable - the grandmasters simply made the better moves.
 Players were shown chessboards with pieces arranged from actual games.
 The boards were presented to players for a short time and then removed.
 They were asked to construct the board positions from memory.
-The grand masters constructed the board almost without error while the novice faltered (91% - 41%).
+The grandmasters constructed the board almost without error while the novice faltered (91% - 41%).
 Skill level was linked to the amount of information remembered about the chessboard positions.
-Further research from Chase and Simon (1973) suggest experts not only posses more knowledge but it is organized in more meaningful and readily accessible ways.
+Further research from Chase and Simon (1973) suggest experts not only possess more knowledge but it is organized in more meaningful and readily accessible ways.

 It appears experts use their knowledge to generate good problem representations which support working forward strategies while novices rely on trial and error.

-Performance improves with practice because the time to recovery memory is reduced and importantly sequences of units or chunks.
+Performance improves with practise because the time to recovery memory is reduced and importantly sequences of units or chunks.
 In addition, performance improves because the task is restructured.